you-wouldnt-reverse-engineer-a-rat/g305-re/README.md

    *** Below this voltage the device is consistently unable to start
-  **** The device can tolerate more (tested up to 5.5V), but above 4.8V it seems to consume unusually high power during Deep Sleep, and above 2.0V the sensor voltage bus follows the input voltage meaning it goes over the rated opperating conditions (assumed 2.1V due to similar sensor ratings).
+  **** The device can tolerate more (tested up to 5.5V), but above 4.8V it seems to consume unusually high power during Deep Sleep, and above 2.0V the sensor voltage bus follows the input voltage (the same appens with the main 3.3V bus) meaning it goes over the rated opperating conditions (assumed 2.1V given ratings of similar sensor).
 ```
 `These are rough conservative approximations (though measured with fairly good equipment).
 Measurements on a single personal device.`